SkylarTrigueiro/dataScienceHiringPatterns/README.md

 ![](images/barChartJobsFilledByYearAndQuarter.png)

-Ignoring the year 2020 for now, you'll notice that hiring spikes in the first quarter of every year and remaing positions are evenly split between the remaining quarters of the year.
-The spike in positions filled in the first quarter account for approximately 60% of all jobs filled in each year.
-It is also clear that the number of positions filled each year has been increasing.
-However, the pattern we see from 2015 through 2019 abruptly changes in 2020 when COVID-19 is introduced.
-Suddenly, a lot more positions have been filled in the second quarter compared to the previous years.
+Ignoring the year 2020 for now, you'll notice that hiring spikes in the first quarter of every year and then the remaing quarters have an even divide of the remaining positions for the year.
+The spikes, that takes place in first quarter, accounts for approximately 60% of all jobs filled in each year.
+Another clear trend is that the number of positions filled each year has been increasing.
+However, the pattern we see from 2015 through 2019 abruptly changes in 2020 when COVID-19 begins spreading.
+Suddenly, a lot more positions have been filled in the second quarter compared to the previous years and the increasing trend appears to have stopped.

 Since I only have data for the first three quarters of 2020, I will now verify that hiring has slowed down by looking at the total jobs hired for the first three quarters of the year.

 ![](images/barCharJobsFilledByYearQ1throughQ3.png)

-Now that it's confirmed that hiring is down in 2020, I would like to know what kinds of positions were affected the most.
-Admittedly, I have a strong bias towards the theory that it was early career positions that were affected the most.
+This last plot confirms that hiring is slightly down, ending the increasing pattern in positions.
+As someone hoping to land my first data science job, I would like to know how this is affecting early career positions.
+I hypothesize that early career positions were dispraportionately affected more than senior positions.

 ## Salary

-To gather some insight on what happened in 2020, let's start by taking a look at a box plot of salaries to get an idea of how well data scientists are paid.
+To obtain more insight on what happened in 2020, let's start by taking a look at a box plot of salaries to get an idea of how well data scientists are paid.

 ![](images/boxPlotSalary.png)

-So the first quartile has a salary of 83k, the median is 104k and the third quartile is 133k.
+So the first quartile is 83k, the median is 104k and the third quartile is 133k.
 Now let's break this down by year and see how salaries have been changing.

 ![](images/boxPlotSalaryByYear.png)

 In summary, from 2015 to 2016, the salaries went down in every quartile.
 Then salaries went up and remained steady from 2017 to 2018.
 Then an increasing trend appears where between 1 and 3 thousand dollars is added to the quartiles each year through 2020.
 It's difficult to look at these plots and say that anything strange happened.
-The small increases from 2019 to 2020 seem not that significant.
-Recall that 2020 is still missing it's 4th quarter which might be affecting the values of the quartiles.
+The small increases from 2019 to 2020 seems insignificant.
+However, please recall that 2020 is still missing it's 4th quarter which might be affecting the values of the quartiles.

 ![](images/boxPlotSalariesByYearAndQuarter.png)

 There's a lot of information to make sense of in this last plot.
-First I would like to point out that the positions filled in 4th quarter tends to have a higher salary compared to earlier quarters, which means that the quartiles for 2020 in the plot above most likely appear lower than they should be.
+First I would like to point out that the positions filled in 4th quarter tends to have a higher salary compared to earlier quarters, which means that the quartiles for 2020 in the previous plot are most likely lower than they should be.

 Second, salaries in the first quarter of each year appear to be when salaries are at the lowest.
 I would interpret this to mean that the first quarter is when the most early career positions are filled.
 In 2020, however, the quartiles for salaries in the first quarter look much higher than the first quarters of previous years possibly indicating that this didn't happen.
+It might be difficult to see, so we'll take a closer look shortly.

 Third, the quartiles in the second quarter of 2020 are much lower than the quartiles in the first quarter.
 This probably means that the early carerer positions that were traditionally filled in the first quarter were most likely pushed into the second quarter.
+We'll examine these quarters after we visit the first quarter plots.

-Let's turn our focus back onto the first quarter of each year and confirm the sharp uptick in salaries.
+Now, let's turn our focus back onto the first quarter of each year and confirm the sharp uptick in salaries.

 ![](images/boxPlotSalaryByYearAndQ1.png)